-This is an archived version of the Beall's list.
+This is an archived version of the Beall's list - a list of potential predatory publishers created by a librarian Jeffrey Beall.
 We will only update links and add notes to this list.
-A list of new predatory publishers is available below the original one.

-Here we include publishers that were not orginally on the Beall's list, but may be predatory.
+Here we include publishers that were not originally on the Beall's list, but may be predatory.

 This is a list of questionable, scholarly open-access publishers.
 We recommend that scholars read the available reviews, assessments and descriptions provided here, and then decide for themselves whether they want to submit articles, serve as editors or on editorial boards.
 In a few cases, non-open access publishers whose practices match those of predatory publishers have been added to the list as well.
 The criteria for determining predatory publishers are here.

 We hope that tenure and promotion committees can also decide for themselves how importantly or not to rate articles published in these journals in the context of their own institutional standards and/or geocultural locus.
 We emphasize that journal publishers and journals change in their business and editorial practices over time.
 This list is kept up-to-date to the best extent possible but may not reflect sudden, unreported, or unknown enhancements.